 Categories

 Elizabeth Garrett Anderson

 Science Gals Month continues!
 Katie ask what if we’d donate our bodies to science before telling us about the first female licensed doctor in Brittan.
 But Elizabeth Garret Anderson was more than that, she was also a suffragist and a mayor!
-Show Notes Book – Stiff by Mary Roach (Amazon) Article – 11 Little Known […]
+Show Notes About The Gal’s Guide Podcast What if you could only share 1 […]

+Categories